Beyond Memorization: Extending Reasoning Depth with Recurrence, Memory and Test-Time Compute Scaling: Models Discussion

-While this flexibility is powerful, it also introduces drawbacks.
-Transformers must compute and store a large attention matrix, often scaling to $O(n^2)$ in both memory and computation.
-This creates challenges when handling very long inputs or generating lengthy outputs, as hardware and software limitations cap the practical context window.
 Another limitation of transformers is their difficulty in processing information ``in-depth.''
 Each generation step requires a fixed amount of computation, constrained by the number of transformer layers.
 Consequently, transformers face challenges with multi-hop reasoning.
 To enable more efficient in-depth reasoning, various test-time compute strategies have been introduced, including chain-of-thought prompting, Monte Carlo Tree Search, and others.
 While these techniques partially mitigate the issue, they remain bottlenecks: longer generations demand substantial computational resources and may exceed the effective context window.
 These techniques also require supervision for intermediate steps to train the model.
-This is a huge limitation as strong AGI systems should automatically learn to recursively apply rules to data. \paragraph{State Space Models} While less prevalent compared to RNNs and transformers, SSMs are widely used in control theory and signal processing.
+This is a huge limitation as strong AGI systems should automatically learn to recursively apply rules to data.

+\paragraph{State Space Models} While less prevalent compared to RNNs and transformers, SSMs are widely used in control theory and signal processing.
 In the context of neural networks, SSMs aim to combine the strengths of recurrent models, such as handling infinitely large contexts, with the efficiency of convolutional models for fast prompt processing and training.
 This positions SSMs as a middle ground between classical LSTMs and transformers.

 In our experiments, we utilize Mamba, an SSM variant improved with a selective mechanism~\citep{gu2023mamba, gu2021s4}.
 The Mamba Selective State Model extends this framework by making \( A \), \( B \), and \( C \) dynamic, adjusting them based on the input \( x(t) \).
 This adaptive mechanism allows Mamba to selectively focus on relevant input features, filtering out irrelevant details~\citep{gu2023mamba}.
 By dynamically adapting its parameters, Mamba is able to capture long-range dependencies in sequences while remaining computationally efficient.